 The third action taken on that same date was to establish a general trust fund, under RSA 31:19-a II, to be known as the "Town of Kingston Infrastructure Development, Improvement and Maintenance Fund" for the purpose of building, expanding, improving and maintaining Town-owned structures and improvements; the intent of this vote was to establish a Revocable Trust.
 At that time, \$6,000,000 (Six million dollars) was placed into that account from the remainder of the funds in the Landfill Account.
 The Town authorized the Board of Selectmen as agents to expend those funds for the purposes listed, but only those monies earned through investment, including interest and dividends; the original investment of \$6,000,000 was not able to be expended without additional vote of the Town.
+The townspeople have voted one time to utilize monies from this fund to be used for building the new Community Library in March 2011.
+The Infrastructure Fund currently (December, 2017) has \$4,786,901.34.

-During the Capital Improvement Plan process, the possibility of utilizing a portion of the original investment of \$6,000,000 for the capital building projects has been discussed as a funding option.
-Any utilization of the original investment would require Town meeting action.
+During the Capital Improvement Plan process, the possibility of utilizing a portion of the original investment of \$6,000,000 for the capital building projects has been discussed as a funding option for several projects.
+Any utilization of the original investment would require Town meeting action and as noted this has happened only one time for building the Kingston Community Library which the townspeople supported.
 There has also been discussion of utilizing the earned investment (either yearly or by saving up the investment earned for multiple years) to help fund the proposed building projects in the Capital Improvement Plan; this option would require Board of Selectmen approval to expend those funds for that purpose.
 A third option was the possibility of using the yearly earned investment funds to eliminate the tax impact of a bond for the building projects; this proposal would also require Town meeting action.